lascam-UFU/CookFrame/README.md

 of the feature.
 In such case, this class instantiation activities  is defined for inclusion in the recipe for the respective feature.

 Figure 2 presents one example of hot-spot class instantiation.
-According to the RSF the \textit{JavaDrawApp}  example application class (Specific) calls (Calls) the constructor (<init>) of the hot-spot class CreationTool (Framework), within the createTools method.
+According to the RSF the JavaDrawApp example application class (Specific) calls (Calls) the constructor (<init>) of the hot-spot class CreationTool (Framework), within the createTools method.
 In the trace, JavaDrawApp with its createTools method occurs in the ``Create New Figure'' feature.
 The constructor of CreationTool